jangler/lgbtasm/README.md

 ### `define symbol,value`

 Associates a symbol with a constant numeric value.
+Redefining a symbol is not an error.

 ```
 > lgbtasm = require 'lgbtasm'